-In this class, the students are expected to be trained to:
+In this class, students learn how to:

-- Acquire intuition to inspect circuit operations
+- Acquire intuition and insights into circuit operations

 - [Gray] P. Gray, P. Hurst, S. Lewis, R. Meyer, "Analysis and Design of Analog Integrated Circuits,"